TauferLab/Reproducibility_A4NN_ICPP23/README.md

 Please run the setup script by running `./setup.sh` in the command line.
 This command will build the necessary Conda environment, unzip all protein diffraction image datasets, and unzip all pre-trained models.

-**Note**: Please uncomment the necessary version of the Conda environment to be built within the `setup.sh` script.
+Please uncomment the necessary version of the Conda environment to be built within the `setup.sh` script.
 The default is the CPU version.

+**Important Note:** If running this script, it will unzip all data. **_It requires 70GB of storage_** on the local machine.
+If there is not enough storage, it will suffice to comment out which data and models are desired in the setup.sh script.